Meet on Mondays at Winnersh Community Centre, Sindlesham at 17:45-19:15.

 The purpose of the society is to study, share and record the history of Winnersh and its surrounding area, Currently the society has suspended its meetings.

-Meet at the Winnersh Community Centre.
+Meet at the Winnersh Community Centre on Thursdays at 8pm.

 Objectives include: to improve the quality of life in Winnersh Parish; to mobilise cohesion in the community; to foster new initiatives; to encourage and support co-operation between existing groups.
 Formerly known as the Winnersh Village Centre Management Initiative (WVCMI).